MirisWisdom/HCE/spv3/legacy/release/README.md

 ## Installation

 SPV3.2's installation data will be stored in an ISO file.
 The ISO file will contain the packages and the installer itself.
+The advantages of this would include:

-The advantage is that an ISO file not require to be extracted like a 7-Zip/ZIP/RAR/SFX file would; hence, the space requirements will be much lower.
-To access the contents of the ISO file, one would simply double click on it.
+- on modern operating systems, an ISO file not require to be extracted like a 7-Zip/ZIP/RAR/SFX file would;

-Of course, extraction is also an option.
+- space requirements will be much lower, because extraction is not required to access the installer's data;
+- no AVs complain about ISO files, AVs can't delete files in ISO files due to their read-only nature.

+The only disadvantage of ISO files is that pre-Windows 8 systems will require 7-Zip/WinRAR to extract the said ISO file.

+This is where archives/self-extracting installers (SFX) are advantageous: universal compatibility.
+However, there are significant disadvantages, such as:

+- potential AV false positive alerts because it's an executable;
+- extraction of installation data is required pre-installation, thus more space is wasted;
+- no space savings because the installer packages are already compressed;
+- warnings from Windows SmartScreen regarding lack of publisher.

 The installation procedure won't change much.
 A legal copy of HCE will still be required, and SPV3 will still be kept separate from HCE.
 We will, however, warn the user when they try to install SPV3 to a restricted location such as the